ibm-cloud-docs/vmwaresolutions/uml/usage_meter-register.md

 2. On the **Usage Meters** page, click **Register** on the upper right of the **Usage Meters** table.
 3. Enter the **Usage Meter ID#** value saved from the **Summary** page when you completed the Usage Meter configuration.
 4. Enter a name for your Usage Meter.
 Use the same name as the virtual machine (VM).

+   Only alphanumeric and hyphen (-) characters are allowed.
+The Usage Meter name must start with an alphabetic character and end with an alphanumeric character.
+   {: important}

 5. Click **Register**.

 ## Procedure to check the Usage Meter registration